 By Steve Newton I guess one of the cooler in-person interviews I've ever done was that time back in October of '83 when I hung out with three members of AC/DC--singer Brian Johnson, rhythm-guitarist Malcolm Young, and then-new drummer Simon Wright--at the Four Seasons Hotel in Vancouver.
 The Aussie earbusters were in town to launch … Continue reading Hangin’ with AC/DC on the Flick of the Switch tour while Malcolm Young and Brian Johnson talk Bon Scott

 By Steve Newton The biggest news in the hard-rock world back in 2016 revolved around AC/DC having to hire Axl Rose to take the place of Brian Johnson for the remainder of its Rock or Bust World Tour.
-Johnson, the band's singer since replacing Bon Scott in 1980, had to leave the band--or got tossed … Continue reading AC/DC’s Brian Johnson joked about hearing loss back in 1983
+Johnson, the band's singer since replacing Bon Scott in 1980, had to leave the band--or got tossed … Continue reading That time Brian Johnson joked about going deaf and Malcolm Young said that AC/DC’s fans get the real volume

 By Steve Newton Holy crap is Angus Young tiny!
 Hey, sorry about that outburst.
 It's just that whenever I spy this backstage snap from 2001 I can't help but think that I'm literally twice the size of him--width-wise, anyway.
 Me and my buddy Scotty Bad--aka Mr. Big, Mr. Bigglesworth, Chucklebunch, whatever I feel like … Continue reading Backstage at AC/DC with Angus Young, Scotty Bad, and my autographed copy of Powerage, Malcolm’s fave